FIWARE/tutorials.NGSI-LD/docs/working-with-@context.md

 -   `Accept: application/geo+json` - the response is in **GeoJSON** or **GeoJSON-LD** format

-The major difference between **JSON** format and **JSON-LD** format, is that if **JSON-LD** format is chosen, then the `@context` is found as an additional attribute within the body of the response. if the **JSON** only format is used the `@context` is passed as an additional `Link` Header element and is not found in the response body.
+The major difference between **JSON** format and **JSON-LD** format, is that if **JSON-LD** format is chosen, then the `@context` is found as an additional attribute within the body of the response.
+If the **JSON** only format is used the `@context` is passed as an additional `Link` Header element and is not found in the response body.

 Similarly when sending **NGSI-LD** data to the context broker, an application may choose to send a payload including an